dominic168/githubfinder/README.md

-The purpose of this project was to learn, implement and use for reference React hooks and context.
+The purpose of this project was to learn, implement and use for reference a flux pattern.
+This done using React hooks and context api.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).